romilly/pi-towers-workshop/plan/manuscript/Chapter3.md

 MicroPython makes it really easy to create *animations*: images displayed in sequence.

-To see how animations work, and to discover the full power MicroPython's `show`, type in and run this program:
+To see how animations work, and to discover the full power MicroPython's `show`, copy and run this program:

     from microbit import *